priyankasaggu/priyankasaggu.github.io/_posts/2025-11-01-hp-printer-setup.md

 - At this point, the "Scan Documents" app should be detecting the scanner on my HP printer (it did!)

-- Also, with Avahi working, my OS system "Settings > Printers" also got a HP Printer added automatically with the correct model name etc. (Scanner also, although that doesn't show up as a menu item in the system settings)
+- Also, with Avahi working, my OS system "Settings > Printers" also got a HP Printer added automatically with the correct model name etc.
+  (Scanner also, although that doesn't show up as a menu item in the system settings.)